dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-2-setup.md

 git checkout start-here
 ```

-For more information, refer to the [MetricFlow commands](/docs/build/metricflow-commands) or a [quickstart guides](/guides) to get more familiar with setting up a dbt project.
+For more information, refer to the [MetricFlow commands](/docs/build/metricflow-commands) or the [quickstart guides](/guides) to get more familiar with setting up a dbt project.

 ## Basic commands